lstmemery/yeast-transcriptomics/README.md

 ### Skills
 You will need an introductory knowledge of RNA expression analysis workflows, design thinking, and coding skills.
-Coding in R or Python is an asset.
+Coding in R (or Python) and basic knowledge of git/github is an asset.

 ### References